 - For People leaders, the war for data centre talent means an optimal employee experience is key to attract and retain the brightest minds in the sector

-- For CFOs, it's becoming increasingly challenging to balance costs in line with rapid expansion.
+- For CFOs, it's becoming increasingly challenging to balance costs in line with rapid expansion whilst securing funding and managing investors.

 The challenge

-Traditional siloed structures and top-down governance slow decision-making, stifle agility and inhibit the customer and employee experience.
+Adopting traditional siloed structures and top-down governance risks slowing decision-making, whilst inconsistent practices across fragmented geographies stifle agility and inhibit the customer and employee experience.

 We are seeing the leading players in the Data Centre market increasing their flexibility in response to the rapid market evolution.